-In the past weeks, we have all been searching and sharing information on support available during the pandemic.
-From emergency funds and resources on working remotely, to ideas how to create and present work online.
+Since March 2020, we have all been searching and sharing information on support available during the pandemic.
 We have collated a list of links that you may find useful.
-The list below is not exhaustive, we will endeavour to update it regularly and share further news via our social media.

 General Guidance by Arts Council England